techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Functions.md

 This module can be used to perform random actions such as generating random numbers, printing random a value for a list or string, etc. It is an in-built function in Python.

+function definition - this is where you create a new function by first

 ## Resources

 [Geeks for Geeks Python Random Module](https://www.geeksforgeeks.org/python-random-module/)